 All the well-known sites can be seen at Astrid Lindgren's World.
 Photo: Örjan Karlsson

-Have you heard the stories about Emil in Lonneberga?
+Have you heard the stories about Emil in Lönneberga?
 Photo: Örjan Karlsson

-8. Sälsafari (Seal Safari) – Lysekil
+8. Seal Safari – Lysekil

 This is a 1.5h family trip where you get to visit the seals and their families in their natural habitat.
 Watch them sunbathing on the rocks or feeding their pups.
 A great combination of fun and learning because you will have an experienced guide who’ll tell you all you want about the seals.